-The Thailand Elite Residence Program is a long-term privilege entry visa program managed by the Thailand Privilege Card Company Limited (TPC).
-TPC is a wholly-owned subsidiary under the Ministry of Tourism and Sport.
-The purpose of the program is to promote Thailand to foreigners through the issuance of a privilege entry visa, giving them the right to reside in Thailand for up to 20 years.
+The Thailand Privilege Residence Program is a long-term privilege entry visa program managed by the Thailand Privilege Card Company Limited (TPC).
+TPC is a wholly owned subsidiary under the Ministry of Tourism and Sport.
+The purpose of the program is to promote Thailand to foreign nationals through the issuance of a privilege entry visa, giving them the right to reside in Thailand for up to 20 years.

 TPC registered its incorporation under the Civil and Commercial Code on 29 August 2003, having the Tourism Authority of Thailand as its sole shareholder and having the status of state enterprise under the Budget Procedures Act B.E.
 2502 (1959).

-The Thailand Elite Residence Program was initiated according to Article 17 of the Immigration Law B.E.
+The Thailand Privilege Residence Program was initiated according to Article 17 of the Immigration Law B.E.
 2522 (2003).
 It is supported by all government agencies and successful applications are irrevocable.
-The program has had over 4,000 approvals since inception.
+The program has had over 25,000 approvals since inception.

-There are currently seven program options for the Thailand Elite Residence Program.
-All options have common features such as airport immigration express services (elite personal assistance through immigration and access to executive lounges), access to a 24-hour contact center, and government concierge services.
+There are four program options for the Thailand Privilege Residence Program.
+All options have common features such as airport immigration express services (personal assistance through immigration), access to a 24-hour contact center, and several other services that can be redeemed using points, such as airport transfers and lounge access.

-The main differences between the program options are the term of the visa (either five, 10, or 20 years), the nature of the airport transfer services, and other complimentary benefits included in the package.
+The main differences between the program options are the term of the visa (either five, ten, fifteen, or twenty years), the number of points redeemable per year, and other complimentary benefits included in the package.

-The key factors that an applicant must consider when deciding on which program option to select are:
+The key factors that an applicant should consider are:

-Kindly note that the visa provided to Thailand Elite Residence Program members is not considered a non-immigrant visa and therefore does not allow the successful applicant to work in Thailand, unless they also apply for the Flexible Plus program.
+Note: The visa provided to Thailand Privilege Residence Program members is not considered a non-immigrant visa and therefore does not allow the successful applicant to work in Thailand.

 No, an applicant is not required to make any investment in order to apply for the program.

-No, an individual is not eligible to acquire a Thailand Elite Residence Program privilege entry visa in this case.
+No, an individual is not eligible to acquire a Thailand Privilege visa in this case.
 The individual is required to leave the country if they are overstaying on their current entry.

 We provide two different application processes.
-With the ‘Assisted Application’ you can take advantage of a convenient, fast and simple application process directly supported by our staff.
-Feel free to contact us for personal guidance via email or office number.
+With the ‘Assisted Application’ you can take advantage of a convenient, fast, and simple application process directly supported by our staff.
+Feel free to contact us for personal guidance via e-mail or telephone.

-The ‘Apply Yourself’ option is apparent in the application section, where all process steps are clearly mentioned.
+The ‘Apply Yourself’ option is available in the application section, where all process steps are clearly mentioned.
 Feel free to complete each online process step yourself.

 Both application process options are free of charge.

-The applicant must have and maintain to have the following qualifications:
+The applicant must have and maintain all the following qualifications:

 The applicant must fill in and sign an application form and a PDPA form.
 They must also provide the following supporting documents: